 Predefined in standard configuration file : 8.3.6\configuration\DataflowSecurity\DotNet\FlawSpec_DotNet.xml

-Sibling methods Microsoft.Security.Application.Encoder.HtmlEncode and Microsoft.Security.Application.Encoder.UrlEncode are defined starting with AIP 8.3.7.
+Sibling methods Microsoft.Security.Application.Encoder.HtmlEncode and Microsoft.Security.Application.Encoder.UrlEncode are defined starting with AIP Core 8.3.7.

 Missing namespace / class : [HtmlSanitizationLibrary]Microsoft.Security.Application.Sanitizer.GetSafeHtmlFragment([mscorlib]System.String)